LGuitron/LIBOL-python/README.md

 ### Automatic hyperparameter tuning

 For all algorithms the initial value of the hyperparameters are set in the options.py file.
 If specified, the execution of an algorithm can include a process of hyperparameter tuning in which all parameter values are kept fixed with the exception of one that takes different values from a specified range.
-After repeating this process with all hyperparameters the best values will be exported to a text file with the name "algorithm_dataset_bestparams.txt", when this process is completed the algorithm will be executed once more with the best values found.
+After doing this process with all hyperparameters the algorithm will be executed once more with the best values found.

 The ranges of values to be tested for every hyperparameter are represented by lists in the options.py file, modify these lists o use any desired ranges of values.